 Real estate agents are the boots on the ground for many military buyers.
-They can play an essential role in guiding veterans through the home-buying process.
+Having a good realtor can play an essential role in guiding veterans through the home-buying process and military relocation.
 Working with agents who understand the unique needs of veterans and military buyers is key.

 Many would-be buyers start with lenders and work toward loan pre-approval before connecting with a real estate agent.
 Talk with loan officers about their relationship with military-savvy real estate agents.
 This can be especially critical for active-duty military preparing for a Permanent Change of Station (PCS) move.

 Question No. 3: What do your veteran and military customers say?